-- Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade soil changes significantly, then pavement distress will occur. - Minimizing moisture penetration underneath the asphalt will lower the chances of pavement distress. - Significant pavement distress, more often caused by water getting underneath the asphalt, is noted during home construction. - Aggregate base extending beyond the back of the curb increases the likelihood of water getting underneath the asphalt.
-Moisture penetration may be reduced by using a deeper curb, such as curbs extending a minimum of 6 inches into subgrade or compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.
+- If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade soil changes significantly, then pavement distress will occur. - Minimizing moisture penetration underneath the asphalt will lower the chances of pavement distress. - Significant pavement distress, more often caused by water getting underneath the asphalt, is noted during home construction. - Aggregate base extending beyond the back of the curb increases the likelihood of water getting underneath the asphalt.
+Moisture penetration may be reduced by using a deeper curb, such as curb extending a minimum of 6 inches into subgrade or compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.